ircam-ismm/webaudio-tutorials/basics/reusable-feedback-delay.md

 In this tutorial, you have created an abstract and reusable audio effect using JavaScript classes and modules.
 With such pattern, you can envision reusing this effect in another project very easily by just copy / paste the file and importing it, or even start creating your own library of audio effects!

-In the next tutorials, we will focus on how to fix the issue we have seen with innacuracy of the `setInterval` during this tutorial.
+In the next tutorials, we will focus on how to fix the issue we have seen with inaccuracy of the `setInterval` during this tutorial.
 Properly understand this timing issue and how to fix them is a key element to build more advanced synthesis methods and audio applications.